waqarabbas123/Simple-Login-form/README.md

-This is the login form using html and css .
+in this repository it have simple login form using html and css .